-The NINDS Stroke Trials Network is designed to maximize efficiencies to prioritize, harmonize and streamline the development of high-quality, multi-site clinical trials focused on key interventions in stroke prevention, treatment, and recovery.
-Early phase 1-2 exploratory and confirmatory phase 3 clinical trials as well as biomarker-validation studies that are immediately preparatory to trials will be coordinated through Regional Coordinating Stroke Centers (RFA-NS-13-011), a National Clinical Coordinating Center (RFA-NS-13-012), and the National Data Management Center.
-The network provides centralized infrastructure and support for data management, integration and opportunities for data sharing.
+The Stroke Trials Network (NIH StrokeNet) is designed to maximize efficiencies to prioritize, harmonize and streamline the development of high-quality, multi-site clinical trials focused on key interventions in stroke prevention, treatment, and recovery.
+Early phase 1-2 exploratory and confirmatory phase 3 clinical trials as well as biomarker-validation studies that are immediately preparatory to trials will be coordinated through Regional Coordinating Stroke Centers, the National Clinical Coordinating Center, and the National Data Management Center.
+The network provides centralized infrastructure and support for data management and integration as well as opportunities for data sharing.
 Finally, strong multidisciplinary collaboration within and among sites will ensure successful trial completion.
-A steady pipeline of new trials developed outside as well as within the Network, and facilitated international and private-public partnerships will all serve to enhance the public health impact of the NINDS’s investment in stroke clinical trials.
+A steady pipeline of new trials developed outside as well as within StrokeNet, along with international and private-public partnerships facilitated through this program, will all serve to enhance the public health impact of the NINDS’s investment in stroke clinical trials.

 Scott Janis, PhD

 NINDS Office of Clinical Research

 Last updated July 15, 2014